 Day cravats are typically worn with a button-down shirt, always tucked in, with one or two buttons undone to show off the beautiful silk and softly draped folds.
 Some gentlemen prefer to wear theirs with the collar covering the silk around the back and sides of the neck, other gentlemen prefer to have a sliver of the silk stand just above the collar.
 Either way, you will not only look dapper but will stand out from the crowd in a good way.

 - A formal ascot tie is usually worn outside the shirt, usually tied in a knot similar to the four-in-hand and sometimes secured with a decorative pin.
 These are perfect for weddings and other formal events.
 Because they are worn outside the shirt they are made either from thicker silk or made with an inner lining to give the tie stiffness.

 Elizabetta formal ascots are made from thick, woven jacquard silk.
 This allows for them to be worn both in the traditional way, outside the shirt, and also tucked inside the shirt for a more modern look.

 "Elizabetta is the only domestic supplier of day cravats made to the proper length for tying in the traditional fashion.
 This latest purchase is one of a growing collection of cravats I've purchased from Elizabetta"

 Cravat vs. ascot:

 Which term is correct?
 The answer depends on whom you ask.
-It should come as no surprise that these 2 terms are used differently in the UK and the US, and there is a lot of conflicting information.
+It should come as no surprise that these two terms are used differently in the UK and the US, and there is a lot of conflicting information.

 Historically, a cravat is a much older style of neckwear, worn originally in the 1630s by Croatian mercenaries who were enlisted by the French.
 The enlisted men wore linen cloths tied around their necks, and the officers wore silk.
 They were similar to the modern-day neckerchief.